-From the Birgittine crown to the creations of Stephen Jones and hats worn by politicians during ‘Prinsjesdag’: the exhibition 'Krona als hoofdzaak' shows veils, crowns, hats and their meaning.
-In an infectious and uncomplicated way, headgear depicts how times change, how a hat, cap, veil or cowl brought groups of people together or distanced them from each other.
+From the Birgittine crown to the creations of Stephen Jones and hats worn by politicians during ‘Prinsjesdag’: the exhibition Krona shows, crowns, hats and discusses their significance.
+In an infectious and uncomplicated way, headgear depicts how times change, how a hat, cap, veil or hood brought groups of people together or, conversely, distanced them from each other.
 This exhibition responds to the name of the museum.
-Krona is the Swedish word for crown and refers to the special crowning of the veil of the sisters Birgittinessen who live in the abbey next to the museum.
+‘Krona’ is the Swedish word for crown and is a continuation of the special crowning of the veil of the sisters Birgittinessen, who live in the abbey next to the museum.

-From the Middle Ages to the present
+From Middle Ages to the present

 The headgear presented mainly comes from museums in the Netherlands and abroad, regional collections and Krona's own collection.
 For example, attention is paid to the exceptionally beautiful ‘pofferts’ made of lace that were worn around 1900 by women in Brabant (Southern region in the Netherlands) on special occasions.
 As well as the extravagant hats in paintings by the Antwerp Mannerists around 1530, but also to the impressive and extremely simple and sober hoods of sisters and monks from France, captured by photographer Roland Fischer.
 The sobriety of these monkshoods contrasts sharply with the headgear made by Stephen Jones and hats worn on ‘Prinsjesdag’ by Annemarie Jorritsma and Caroline van der Plas, among others.
 The presentation of the headgear is supplemented with film fragments from the archive of the Eye Filmmuseum and elsewhere.

 In the mid-1980s, German photographer Roland Fischer portrays members of the French Cistercian community.
 The Cistercians live a secluded life, far away from the issues of the day.